Top tips for getting your dishwasher working again

 Dishwasher pods are packed and pre-measured to contain the perfect amount of detergent for a standard dishwasher load.
 You should only use one pod for each dishwasher load.

-Pods are made using a dissolvable, water-soluble film that when dissolved releases the powder and/or gel that cleans your dishes.
+Dishwasher pods are made using a dissolvable, water-soluble film that when dissolved releases the powder and/or gel that cleans your dishes.

 Are pods better than powders?